How to Inspect Door Frames for Water Damage

 Exterior Trim Connections

 Trim connections create seams where moisture can enter if sealing materials fail.
-Inspect these joints closely for cracks, gaps, or signs of deterioration.
-Maintaining tight connections reduces the likelihood of hidden water movement behind the frame.
+Inspect these joints closely for cracks, gaps, stains, swollen paint, or trim that has pulled away from the wall.
+These signs are more important when they appear near the lower corners or threshold ends.

 When Professional Inspection May Be Necessary